 There have been many political parties whose members changed their views on significant issues throughout history.

 Political parties are continuously realigning.
-If they can’t keep up with the changing political spectrum, then they’re replaced by a new party or absorbed into an already existing one.
+If they can’t keep up with the changing political spectrum, they’re replaced by a new party or absorbed into an existing one.

 Political party alignment is a concept that describes the relationship between various political parties.